dvla/opencommit/README.md

 ## DVLA Usage
 This is a fork of [OpenCommit](https://github.com/di-sukharev/opencommit).
-- It includes functionality to use Azure OpenAPI service as a backend.
+- It includes functionality to use Azure OpenAPI service as a backend originating from this [pull request](https://github.com/di-sukharev/opencommit/pull/167).
 - The package has been renamed to `@dvla/opencommit` for internal use.
-- The MIT License still applies and references the contribution from the original author ` Dima Sukharev`.
+- The MIT License still applies and references the contribution from the original author `Dima Sukharev`.

+&nbsp;
+&nbsp;
+&nbsp;
+&nbsp;

 <div align="center">
   <div>